 SABB seeks to maintain a cushion of unencumbered, high quality, liquid assets that can be liquidated or repoed in times of stressed liquidity.
-The asset tolerance limit is defined and monitored by ALCO on a monthly basis.

 Operational Cashflow Projections are used to stress the liquidity position across a range of maturity bands and through the application of bank specific and market wide scenarios.